Rhazi/Group20/README.md

 This repository implements a simple backtester.
 Current repo files of interest:

-- `src/data_loader.py` — loads historical market data (CSV) and converts rows into `MarketDataPoint` objects.
+- `src/PriceLoader.py` — download all tickers for S&P 500 and save them into parquet.
 - `src/models.py` — domain models: `MarketDataPoint`, `Order`, `OrderStatus`, `OrderAction` and custom Exceptions.
 - `src/strategies.py` — strategy implementations (e.g., macd).
 Strategies expose `generate_signals` or a similar method.
+- `src/BenchmarkStrategy.py` — contains benchmark or baseline strategies for comparison, such as `LongOnlyOnce` (simple buy-and-hold).
+Useful for evaluating your custom strategies against a passive approach.
 - `src/engine.py` — execution engine that applies strategy signals to the portfolio and simulates fills.
+- `notebooks/StrategyComparison.ipynb` — Jupyter notebook for comparing multiple strategies on the same dataset.
+It loads price data, runs each strategy, and visualizes performance metrics (returns, drawdowns, Sharpe ratio) side-by-side.
+Useful for analyzing which strategy performs best under different market conditions.
-- `src/reporting.py` — reporting utilities to compute returns, drawdowns and plot equity curves.
+- `src/StrategyComparison.py` — reporting utilities to compute returns and compare performances for each strategy.
 - `src/main.py` — entrypoint script that wires all components together and runs experiments.

 ## Requirements